ifisq/discord-ticket-system/README.md

 ## Questions/Bugs/Suggestions?

 If you have any suggestions for additions to the bot, find any bugs, or have any questions, feel free to open an issue or message me on Discord and I'll take a look at it.
-For updates, follow me on Twitter at https://twitter.com/ifisq.
+For updates, follow me on [Twitter](https://twitter.com/ifisq).